-Let´s face it, if you´re a simple monolinguist, then somebody speaking in another language is impressive.
-Maybe they suddenly answer the phone in German or see a foreign friend and start speaking in a different language, and this will no doubt have a knee-weakening effect on you – regardless of the person’s gender.
+Let’s face it, if you’re a simple monolinguist, then somebody speaking in another language is impressive.
+Maybe they suddenly answer the phone in French or see a foreign friend and start speaking in a different language, this will no doubt make you seem more intelligent and a bit mysterious (as long as that person doesn’t speak the same language).
+Being multilingual is better than being a monolingual-simpleton as it shows your love interest you’re a great communicator – something especially attractive to girls.

 2) Polyglots are smarter

 If you didn’t know that word already – you´re welcome!
-Some of us may not like to admit it, but it´s true.
-Science said so – don´t argue.
+Some of us may not like to admit it, but it’s true.
+Science said so – so you can’t argue.
 Apparently people who speak more than one language have more grey matter in their brains…I have no idea what that means either.
 It doesn’t sound like a particularly good thing but apparently, it is!
-We may have to start importing grey matter into the UK…or learning languages?
-Nah, too difficult.

 3) Languages open doors

 Having a second language looks great on your CV.
 It shows you´re motivated, you’ve managed to get your head around some really difficult concepts and you have effectively doubled your ability to communicate.
-It also demonstrates a better knowledge of the world than a monolingual candidate.
+It also demonstrates a better knowledge of the world than a monolingual candidate and widens your market-scope.

 4) Multilinguists are funnier